Exit from Afghanistan & Iraq

 Exit from Afghanistan and Iraq Latest News

-- GailForce: The Threat of Cyberwar Is Not Hype
+- GailForce: Threat of Cyber War is Not Hype Part II

 The Center for a New American Security (CNAS) develops strong, pragmatic and principled national security and defense policies.
 Building on the deep expertise and broad experience of its staff and advisors, CNAS engages policymakers, experts and the public with innovative fact-based research, ideas and analysis to shape and elevate the national security debate.